Lancetnik/FastDepends/docs/docs/tutorial/overrides.md

 ### Use `pytest.fixture`

-!!! tip
 `dependency_provider` is a library global object.
 Override dependency at one place, you override it everywhere.

 So, if you don't wish to override dependency everywhere, I extremely recommend to use the following fixture for your tests